Black Castor Oil is, without doubt, a miracle oil. Some of its many benefits include:

 3. Mix Black Castor Oil with Amla Oil in equal parts and apply to longer hair for 20-30 minutes.
 Rinse with Amla Shampoo.

 4. To eliminate dry hair, you can mix with Amla Oil or Shea Butter and apply for 30 minutes.
 Rinse with Amla Shampoo.

-5. For the body, oil can be mixed with Amla Oil for moisturization, reduction of inflammation, breakouts, discoloration, and chapped, dry skin.
+5. For the body, oil can be mixed with Amla Oil for moisturization, reduction of inflammation, breakouts, discoloration, and chapped dry skin.

-There are many extraordinary ingredients in castor oil, however the key ingredient is ricinoleic acid, an unsaturated omega-9 fatty acid.
-No other oil contains anything close to the 80-90% ricinoleic acid you find in castor oil.
-Ricinoleic acid gives black castor oil its inflammatory, anti-fungal, and anti-bacterial properties, all of which support healthy hair growth.
+There are many extraordinary ingredients in castor oil, however, the key ingredient is ricinoleic acid, an unsaturated omega-9 fatty acid.
+No other oil contains anything close to the 80-90% ricinoleic acid you find in black castor oil.
+Ricinoleic acid gives black castor oil its anti-inflammatory, anti-fungal, and anti-bacterial properties, all of which support healthy hair growth.
 Black castor oil was invented in the 17th century in Haiti and has been used for skin and haircare ever since.
 It was created because it was the only way people could make oil from castor beans.
 The beans are roasted, ground into powder, and boiled.
 After cooking the mixture, the oil rises to the surface and is removed.
 There are minute amounts of ash in the oil that raise the pH, which helps unclog pores and open the cuticles.
 The ash also gives the oil its beautiful hue and is part of its characteristic earthy scent.
 We believe that healing has to go beyond the bottle.
 As a company, we are constantly looking for vendors, farmers, makers who address the needs of their community, pay fair wages, create dignified work, and further social justice.
 Our Black Castor Oil is made by a women’s cooperative in Haiti that counts fair pay and reforestation as two of its many social accomplishments.